 Can you prevent endometriosis?

-Endometriosis can’t be prevented, but your chances of developing the condition may decrease if:
+Endometriosis can’t be prevented, but some factors may reduce your risk of developing the condition.
+For example:

 The risk of endometriosis developing may also decrease with each pregnancy.
-This may be due to an increase in the progesterone hormone during pregnancy.
+This might be due to an increase in the progesterone hormone in the body during pregnancy.

-Endometriosis can affect different systems in the body.
-While pelvic pain is the most common symptom, women with endometriosis have a higher risk of other pain conditions, such as migraines and arthritis .
-Back, bladder and bowel pain, and associated conditions, are also common in women with endometriosis.
+Endometriosis can affect different people in different ways.
+While pelvic pain is the most common symptom, women with endometriosis have a higher risk of other pain conditions, such as migraine.
+Back, bladder and bowel pain are also common in women with endometriosis.

-Women with this condition also have an increased risk of diseases such as uterine fibroids and adenomyosis.
+Women with endometriosis also have an increased risk of health conditions such as uterine fibroids and adenomyosis.

 Uterine fibroids are non-cancerous tumours that grow into the wall of the uterus.